mohammedfirdouss/mohammedfirdouss/README.md

 # Me

-My name is Mohammed Firdous and I am focused on Cloud Infrastructure, AI, and Kubernetes, with Golang and Python as my primary language.
+My name is Mohammed Firdous and I am focused on Cloud Infrastructure, AI, and Kubernetes with Golang and Python as my primary language.

 Email me: mohammedfirdous682[at]gmail dot com

 ## Tech Stack